 Sub Ordinate CA Installation

-In order to install Sub Ordinate CA on a Non-Trusted domain, we have followed some manual export, Import, and Certificate generation steps to complete
+To install Sub Ordinate CA on a Non-Trusted domain, we have followed some manual export, Import, and Certificate generation steps to complete.

-Note! – Non-Trusted Domain Sub-Ordinate CA will not get auto-enroll for new Sub-Ordinate CA, you need to complete create a new Req file from Sub-Ordinate CA and generate a new certificate from ROOT CA then Import and start services for Sub-Ordinate CA.
+Note! – Non-Trusted Domain Sub-Ordinate CA will not get auto-enrolled for new Sub-Ordinate CA. You need to create a new Req file from Sub-Ordinate CA and generate a new certificate from ROOT CA, then Import and start services for Sub-Ordinate CA.

 Perquisites